bhumikaavadutha/todaystask/README.md

        pip install -r requirements.txt

 ## explanation
-   give the path for csv_file = "/path/" image_dir = "/path/"
-   output_dir = "/path/"
+   parser.add_argument("--image_path") = using this syntax we give image path through the terminal parser.add_argument("--csv") = using this syntax we give csv file path through the terminal parser.add_argument("--out_dir") = using this syntax we give output directory path through the terminal

-   to crop and draw boxes we 5 parameters in this
+   to crop and draw boxes we use 5 parameters

     image: A numpy array, channel last (ie. height x width x colors) with channels in BGR order (same as openCV format).